dd86k/0xdd/README.md

 # Development Notes
 - Messages are at the same TopPosition as the InfoPanel, so thus why the InfoPanel is showing in fullscreen mode.
 - Even if the `using static` feature is wonderful, I try to limit its use because I don't want to be confused with other methods and classes.
-- Parameters are usually expressed with a slash (e.g. /w 16)
+- Parameters are usually expressed with a slash (e.g. /w 16) in documents.
 - Eventually every panel will have their own structs.
 - Eventually optimization will occur.